mantidproject/mantid/Code/Mantid/docs/source/concepts/Point_groups.rst

     Mirrored hkl: [1,-1,-3]

+Sometimes it is easier to think about symmetry in terms of the elements that cause certain symmetry.
+These are commonly described with Herrman-Mauguin symbols.
+A symmetry element can be derived from the matrix/vector pair that described the symmetry operation, according to the International Tables for Crystallography A, section 11.2.
+Expanding a bit on the above example, it's possible to get information about the symmetry element associated to the operation ``x,y,-z``:

+.. testcode :: ExSymmetryElement

+    from mantid.geometry import SymmetryOperation, SymmetryOperationFactory
+    from mantid.geometry import SymmetryElement, SymmetryElementFactory

+    symOp = SymmetryOperationFactory.createSymOp("x,y,-z")
+    element = SymmetryElementFactory.createSymElement(symOp)

+    print "The element corresponding to 'x,y,-z' has the following symbol:", element.hmSymbol() print "The mirror plane is perpendicular to:", element.getAxis()

+Executing this code yields the following output:

+.. testoutput :: ExSymmetryOperation

+    The element corresponding to 'x,y,-z' has the following symbol: m The mirror plane is perpendicular to: [0,0,1]

+Some symmetry elements (identity, inversion center, translation) do not have an axis.
+In these cases, ``[0,0,0]`` is returned from that method.

 The corresponding code in C++ looks very similar and usage examples can be found in the code base, mainly in the implementation of ``PointGroup``, which will be the next topic.

 Using point groups